slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ## On conflicts

-> *'War is what happens when language fails.' -- Margaret Atwood*
+> *"War is what happens when language fails."
+-- Margaret Atwood*

 Avoiding conflict will not keep peace, will rot it.
 Rotten peace builds resentment.